exakat/php-dictionary/dictionary/code-architecture.ini.rst

 Key Aspects of Code Architecture:

-+ Modularity: breaking the codebase into smaller, reusable modules or components (e.g., classes, functions, packages).
++ Modularity: breaking the codebase into smaller, reusable modules or components, e.g., classes, functions, packages
-+ Separation of Concerns: dividing the system into distinct layers or components, each responsible for a specific task (e.g., presentation, business logic, data access).
++ Separation of Concerns: dividing the system into distinct layers or components, each responsible for a specific task, e.g., presentation, business logic, data access
-+ Directory Layout: organizing files and folders in a logical way (e.g., by feature, layer, or domain).
++ Directory Layout: organizing files and folders in a logical way, e.g., by feature, layer, or domain
 + Namespace Layout: code organization by namespaces

 Frameworks bring their own code architecture.